jshmllr/jshmllr.github.io/content/posts/2020-12-11-leadership-ux-teamwork/index.md

 We often tend to feel our work is tough, but we should see our teammates too.

-As a teammate, strive for empathy
-Put yourself in your teammates' shoes
-Understand their perspective
-Understand where they are coming from

 ---
 Thanks for reading!
 Get in touch @ [joshua@jshmllr.com](mailto:joshua@jshmllr.com)